 Three technical criteria separate reliable VPNs from others.
 First, they lease residential IP subranges from US ISPs (Comcast, Spectrum, Verizon), instead of using detectable datacenter IPs.
 Second, they rotate IP pools daily to stay under the radar of behavioral detection (an IP used by 100 simultaneous users gets blocklisted within hours).
 Third, they maintain servers specifically optimized for streaming with unsaturated bandwidth and automatic Smart DNS.

-ExpressVPN also shows ~95% with a specific edge on BBC iPlayer and UK sports.
-Rate: €6.00/month equivalent — twice as expensive as NordVPN.
+ExpressVPN is equally well regarded for streaming unblocking, with a frequently mentioned edge on BBC iPlayer and UK sports.
+Rate: €6.00/month equivalent - more expensive than NordVPN.
 Prefer if you want BBC iPlayer in addition to Netflix US.

-Surfshark drops to ~85% success.
-Slightly less reliable but aggressively priced (€2.30/month equivalent).
+Surfshark is also cited among the VPNs that pass Netflix, at an aggressive price (€2.30/month equivalent).
 If Netflix US isn't your only criterion, it's a good compromise.

 Optimal configuration step by step

-Step 1 — Enable VPN on WireGuard or NordLynx protocol.
+Step 1 - Enable VPN on WireGuard or NordLynx protocol.
 On NordVPN, set in Settings → Connection → VPN Protocol → NordLynx.
-It's the protocol losing the least bandwidth (~8% on nearby server, ~15% on distant US server).
-OpenVPN UDP/TCP also works but loses ~25%, degrading video quality from 4K to 1080p.
+It's the protocol that best preserves bandwidth.
+OpenVPN (UDP/TCP) also works but consumes more bandwidth, which can degrade video quality on tight connections.

 Step 2 - Pick a US East Coast server over West Coast.
 Best servers from Paris: New York (latency 80-90 ms), Atlanta (90-100 ms), Miami (100-110 ms).
 Avoid Los Angeles and San Francisco which add 60-80 ms additional latency from Paris due to transcontinental routing.
 On NordVPN, don't pick the "Streaming USA" generic server listed at the top - often saturated during European peak hours.
 Prefer a regular server in a major city.